pkalivas/radiate/docs/source/engines.md

 ## Epochs

 Each epoch represents a single generation in the evolutionary process.
 An epoch contains information related not only the current generation, but also the engine's state at that point in time.
 This is the primary output of the engine, and it can be used to track progress, visualize results, or make decisions based on the evolutionary process.
-Because there are two main types of optimization problems the engine can solve (single-objective and multi-objective), the engine produces different types of epochs depending on the objective type.

 ### Single-Objective Epoch